 Christmas will be here soon and it can mean a lot of waste.
-Instead of dealing with the waste this year, try these tips for a green Christmas.
+Instead of dealing with the waste this year, try these tips for an eco-friendly Christmas.

 Christmas is right around the corner.
 It’s a busy time and often stressful time for many people.
 The meaning behind all the shopping, gift exchanges, travels, and meals is wonderful, but did you ever stop to think about the impact that it has on our environment?